jupyterhub/jupyterhub/docs/source/reference/services.md

 A Service may have the following properties:

 - `name: str` - the name of the service
-- `admin: bool (default - false)` - whether the service should have administrative privileges
 - `url: str (default - None)` - The URL where the service is/should be.
   If a url is specified for where the Service runs its own web server, the service will be added to the proxy at `/services/:name`
-- `api_token: str (default - None)` - For Externally-Managed Services you need to specify an API token to perform API requests to the Hub
+- `api_token: str (default - None)` - For Externally-Managed Services,
+  you need to specify an API token to perform API requests to the Hub.
+  For Hub-managed services, this token is generated at startup, and available via `$JUPYTERHUB_API_TOKEN`.
+  For OAuth services, this is the client secret.
-- `display: bool (default - True)` - When set to true, display a link to the service's URL under the 'Services' dropdown in user's hub home page.
+- `display: bool (default - True)` - When set to true, display a link to the service's URL under the 'Services' dropdown in users' hub home page.

 - `oauth_no_confirm: bool (default - False)` - When set to true,
   skip the OAuth confirmation page when users access this service.